Green Bay Packers: What To Expect From Aaron Rodgers In 2018 [Opinion]

 All of that being said, what should the Packers and the fans expect from Rodgers this coming season?

 Green Bay may not have Nelson on the roster, but they should be a much better offensive team.
-They still have Davante Adams and Randall Cobb as their top two tight ends and Graham will put up the same numbers as another receiver.
+They still have Davante Adams and Randall Cobb as their top two tight ends, and Graham will put up the same numbers as another receiver.
 New general manager Brian Gutekunst is also confident in Geronimo Allison’s ability.

 In the 2018 NFL Draft, the Packers went out and brought in some young talent at wide receiver.
 J’Mon Moore was the first receiver they took in the draft and many believe that he will be able to make a difference as a rookie.
 They also drafted both Equanimeous St. Brown and Marquez Valdes-Scantling later in the draft.